Rajkot: Roads and highways

 The Gujarat State Road Transport Corporation (GSRTC) runs regular buses to and from Rajkot to other cities of Gujarat and several cities of neighbouring states.
-More than 81000 people travel daily with GSRTC.
+More than 27 lakh people travel daily with GSRTC.
 Rajkot is very well connected with the Gujarat State Highways and the National highways of India.
 Rajkot is allocated the vehicle registration code GJ-03 by RTO.
 There are a number of private bus operators connecting the city with other cities of Gujarat and various other states of India.